Anisotropic Green Coordinates: Derivation of Closed-form Anisotropic Green Coordinates

-} Then, we convert the computation of anisotropic coordinates into isotropic coordinates.
-The calculation of 3D isotropic Green coordinates is relatively complex, with details provided in Section B.2 of the supplementary material.
-The approach is primarily derived from the findings in~\cite{2009VariationalGC} and~\cite{Urago2000}, but we offer a more detailed derivation.
+} Then, we transform the computation of the anisotropic formulation into an isotropic one.
+The calculation of 3D isotropic Green coordinates is somewhat complex, and we provide the details in Appendix B.2 of the supplementary material.
+These derivations are primarily based on the findings of ~\cite{2009VariationalGC} and ~\cite{Urago2000}, but we provide a more comprehensive derivation.